ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projections.markdown

 {INFO/}

-* In this sample, we group entries of users' HeartRate time series and project the lowest and highest values of each group.
+* In this example, we group entries of users' HeartRate time series and project the lowest and highest values of each group.
   Each HeartRate entry holds a single value.
     {CODE-BLOCK: JSON}
-from Users as u where Age < 30
+from Patients as p where Age < 30 select timeseries(
-    select timeseries(
     from HeartRate between
         '2020-05-17T00:00:00.0000000Z'
         and '2020-05-23T00:00:00.0000000Z'
             where Tag == 'watches/fitbit'
     group by '1 days'
     select min(), max()
 )
     {CODE-BLOCK/}
    * **group by '1 days'**
      We group each user's HeartRate time series entries in consecutive 1-day groups.
    * **select min(), max()**
      We select the lowest and highest values of each group and project them to the client.

-* In this sample, we group entries of companies' StockPrice time series in consecutive 7-day groups and project the highest and lowest values of each group.
+* In this example, we group entries of companies' StockPrice time series in consecutive 7-day groups and project the highest and lowest values of each group.
   Each StockPrice entry holds five values, the query returns the `Max`